RobertCsordas/transformer_generalization/README.md

 The official repository for our EMNLP 2021 paper [The Devil is in the Detail: Simple Tricks Improve Systematic Generalization of Transformers](https://arxiv.org/abs/2108.12284).

+Please note that this repository is a cleaned-up version of the internal research repository we use.
+In case you encounter any problems with it, please don't hesitate to contact me.

 ## Setup

 This project requires Python 3 (tested with Python 3.8 and 3.9) and PyTorch 1.8.